-The proposal for a charter school in the Cedar Riverside neighborhood grew from the recent history of neighborhood development.
-Beginning in 1986, a large scale housing development project in much of the neighborhood brought a large population of families with young children to the neighborhood.
-As many of the units in this development were scheduled for Section Eight Housing, the number of children remained large in the immediate future.
-Approximately half the Cedar Riverside neighborhood resided in the Riverside Plaza Housing Project and the large number of Section Eight units guaranteed a continued population of children.
+The proposal for a charter school in Cedar Riverside grew from the neighborhood’s recent history of development.
+Beginning in 1986, a large-scale housing development project in the neighborhood brought a large population of families with young children.
+Approximately half the Cedar Riverside neighborhood resided in the Riverside Plaza Housing Project, and the large number of Section Eight units guaranteed a continued population of children.